riyabansal1036/riyabansal1036/README.md

 <i>&nbsp; I am a keen learner.</i><br>

 👋 Greetings!
 It's great to have you here.
-I'm Saksham Pandit, an enthusiastic full-stack developer hailing from India.
+I'm Riya Bansal, an enthusiastic full-stack developer hailing from India.

 🎓 &nbsp; I'm pursuing  Bachelor of Technology with a degree in Computer Science and Engineering from [KIET Group of Institutions](https://www.kiet.edu/).

-🚀 &nbsp; I'm also part of several communities., my forte lies in exploring technologies like Nextjs with TypeScript to build awesome products.
+🚀 &nbsp; I'm also part of several communities.

-😄 &nbsp; When I'm not coding, you can find me immersing myself in the world of [beatbox](https://www.instagram.com/bbxindia/), making insightful stuff on [BBX INDIA](https://www.instagram.com/bbxindia/).

 </div>
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->